NishaniKasineshan/CISCO-3550-Series-Switch-CISCO-2900-Series-Router-Configuration/README.md

 CISCO 2900 Series Router: 2 GigabitEthernet ports 0/x

+During First Boot:
+* First, it will initialize the flash memory[memory that retains data in the absence of power supply ] (because it contains IOS image of the Switch )
+* Load the IOS image from the flash memory (The IOS image is compressed so the switch uncompresses the image and loads it in RAM)
+* IOS is now up and running, it also initializes the flash memory
+* IOS starts with a POST (Power on Self Test) for some of the switch components (registers, memory,loopback,power controller,CAM subsystem,port loopback)

 Modes: user mode ---> privilege mode ---> config mode

 		      >enable  	   #configure terminal (Global Configuration mode)